THREE WEEKS TO GO!!

 Day Three - ST PATRICK'S DAY.
 A useful and common reminder that the Irish are in town.

 Another outstanding day's worth of racing with so much more graded action to get stuck into, commencing with the JLT Novices Chase over two-and-a-half miles.
+To see our Cheltenham Festival Day 3 Tips then head over to our tips pages now.

 This race goes straight down the middle; it is designed for novices that share the ability to demonstrate a good turn of foot in terms of pace and speed and also to showcase their longevity - the skill to endure races over longer distances.